 The key to achieving results with GMB is keeping it updated.

 Log into the GMB dashboard regularly and make necessary updates to your business listing.

 For example, you might be opening early for a festival.
 Let consumers know that.

 Not only will it be useful for the consumer to know but Google also appreciates updating prompt information and providing a great user experience.
 This practice could later reflect on your business ranking.

-With the rise of mobile searches and making decisions to visit a business on the go, the importance of regularly updating important events, office hours, etc. have become all the more crucial.
+With the rise of mobile searches and making decisions to visit a business on the go, the importance of regularly updating important events, office hours, etc. has become all the more crucial.